TIBTHINK/reliqua2.0/README.md

 ## Features
 * Message supports multi-line messages
-* Converts message from 3 diffrent encodings (for now)
+* Converts message from 5 diffrent encodings
-* The code word is encrypted by a hash and if wanted a hint is a option
+* The code word is encrypted by a hash
+* The hint is also encoded with the same key as the message
 * Zips all the required files in a file (if wanted)
 * For testing you can change the link ip to local